andreacasalino/Minimal-Socket/README.md

 **Run the examples**

-Check the *README.md* inside the sample folders
+Check the *README.md* inside Samples/Tcp/ and Samples/Udp